matryer/xbar/README.md

 # BitBar

-BitBar lets you elegantly put the output from any script/program in your Mac OS X Menu Bar.
+BitBar lets you put the output from any script/program in your Mac OS X Menu Bar.

 ## Get started